 Day 1 and 2: Verona

-Begin your Veneto adventure in Verona, which boasts a beautiful historic centre with plenty of ancient Roman and medieval Architecture.
+A great first stop while exploring the area is Verona, which has a beautiful historic centre with plenty of ancient Roman and medieval Architecture.
 More famously, the city is the setting of Romeo and Juliet, and there are many traces of the star-crossed lovers all over town.

-Verona is also a good base to explore the pretty wine-growing region of the Valpolicella-Region or to visit the uniquely-located Madonna della Corona Sanctuary precariously clinging to a tall cliff-face.
+We also used Verona as a base to explore the beautiful wine-growing region of the Valpolicella Valley and to visit the unique Madonna della Corona Sanctuary, which clings precariously to a tall cliff-face.

-If you’re a fan of Classical Music, you should try and get Opera Tickets for a performance in the picturesque setting of the Roman Amphitheatre.
-We managed to catch La Traviata when we were in town and absolutely loved it.
+If you’re a fan of Classical Music, you should also try and get Opera Tickets for a performance in the fantastic Roman Amphitheatre.
+We managed to catch La Traviata when we were in town and absolutely loved both the performance and the cool setting.

 See also: What to Know About Visiting the Locations from Romeo and Juliet in Verona, Italy